 Peace is something many say that they want.
 Yet, when you study the past, the only time peace came, was after a period of war.
 Some believe that violence will cease to exist.
 I am of opinion, that there will be periods where violence will increase and periods where it will decrease.
 But if nature is a duality as some of the ancestors suggested, then you cannot have one without the other.

 In learning through studying the past, I have had the privilege of being able to look back over my own life, have experiences to test my learning, and have come to many realizations about life.
 You cannot get it all in one life.
-Perhaps therefore some of the ancestors believed that we had to come back.
-Or another reason could be that they were afraid of dying so that they had to create something in their minds to help them cope with the fact that they one day will have to pass on like those before them.
+Perhaps as some of the ancestors believed, we do to come back.
+Or the reason could be that they were afraid of dying so that they had to create something in their minds to help them cope with the fact that they one day will have to pass on like those before them.
 Some teach against defense mechanisms.
 I believe that some mechanisms are healthy, while others are not.
 I still hold true to myself what M. Scott Peck stated in “The Road Less Travelled” and in “People of the Lie: The Hope for Healing Human Evil”,

 “Mental health is the ongoing dedication to reality at all costs”